vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 ---
-title: Desktop Wallet
+title: Get started with Vega Wallet
 hide_title: false
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 The Vega Wallet is available to use as a desktop application.
+Set-up takes less than 5 minutes, from downloading the software to connecting to a Vega dApp.

 ## Download and start the Vega Wallet desktop app

-### Download file
+### Download, save and open app
-1. **Download and save the zip file from [Vega Wallet desktop releases](https://github.com/vegaprotocol/vegawallet-desktop/releases)**.
+#### 1. Download and save the file

+Get the latest version of the Vega Wallet desktop app from the [GitHub releases page](https://github.com/vegaprotocol/vegawallet-desktop/releases).

 Keep track of where you've saved the file, because you will need to know where to look for it to use it.

+Click through the tabs below to find out which download file you need.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">